mendezona/comments-component/README.md

     - Responsive design
     - Comments are expandable and collapsible
     - Names are automatically capitalised
-    - Form data is validated with zod
+    - Form data is validated with Zod
+    - App is performant and accessible as per Google Lighthouse Report

 ## To run the app locally